 Nutrition Influence the Recovery Process

-• Social recovery involves rebuilding relationships and reconnecting with your community.
+• Social recovery: rebuilding relationships and reconnecting with loved ones.

 The Basics of Good Nutrition

-• Healthy fats – Support brain function and hormone production.
+• Healthy fats → boost brain function and hormone production (avocados, olive oil, nuts).

-Eating a variety of foods—like fruits, vegetables, whole grains, lean proteins, and healthy fats—helps ensure you’re getting the right mix of nutrients.
+Think of food as building blocks.
+The stronger and more balanced your “blocks,” the better your body and mind can rebuild during recovery.le grains, lean proteins, and healthy fats—helps ensure you’re getting the right mix of nutrients.
 When you prioritize good nutrition, you give your body the strength and energy it needs to support your recovery.

 Also Read: How does Sleep Affect Recovery from Physical Injuries?